 Board becomes a Limited Company by Guarantee on 1 April.
 Five unpaid director posts of Chief Executive, Finance, Administration, Cricket and Development are appointed.
 The full Board will also comprise of seven non- executive directors who will represent the County Club, Cornwall League, Representative Youth, Club Youth, Coaches, Officials and Groundsmen (new).
 The Cricket Development Manager, Cricket Centre Manager (newly appointed Mark Mitchell) and Media Officer have non voting seats on the Board.

 Two founder members of the Board were honoured at a special presentation following their retirements.
 Col Ron Potts and Mike Harland were the inaugural Chairman and Secretary respectively.

-1 Dec Website upgraded with the new address of www.cornwallcricket.co.uk
+1 Dec Website relaunched after upgrade to Content Management System (CMS) with the new address of www.cornwallcricket.co.uk

 11 Mar AGM Mark Mitchell becomes Secretary to the Board and gains voting rights along with CDM Joe Skinner